JohanBinst/aws-certification/saa/06-Containers_and_EC2.md

 docker tag IMAGEID YOUR_USER/containerofcats docker push YOUR_USER/containerofcats:latest

 ## ECS - Elastic Container Service - Concepts
 ECS is to containers as EC2 is to virtual machines.
 A managed container-based compute service
 - Runs in two modes 1.
 EC2 2.
 Fargate
 - ECS let's you create a cluster.
 A Cluster is where you container runs from.
 - Elastic Container Registry is the ECS Container Registry

+Components:
-- Container Definition: Defines Images and Ports
+- **Container Definition**: Defines Images and Ports -> pointer to run what (image) and where (port).
+Like Docker container: define image and port
-- Task Definition: A self contained application; the app as a whole.
-Stores a Task Role, an IAM Role.
+- **Task Definition**: A self contained application; the app as a whole.
+Contains
-- Task Role: IAM Role which the TASK assumes
+  - Task Role: IAM Role which the Task assumes
+  - Container definitions to be used
+  - Resources to be usedF
+- **Service Definition**:
+  - Define how task will scale and determines high availability -> define required tasks and restarts
+  - You can even use load balancer in front of service to distribute load evenly across the different tasks inside the service. estarts.

+Architecture: Service (optional) contains 1 or more tasks.
+And task contains 1 or more container definitions.

 EXAM: Task Roles are the best practice way giving containers within ECS permission to interact with AWS Resources
-- ECS Service.
-Config'd with Service Definition: Tells how a task will scale and determines high availability.
-Can use load balancer.
-Restarts.
-EXAM: Cluster Modes available within ECS: Network Only (Fargate), EC2 Linux + Networking, EC2 Windows + Networking
+EXAM: Cluster Modes available within ECS:
+- Network Only (Fargate)
+- EC2 Linux + Networking
+- EC2 Windows + Networking
 EXAM: Benefits of containers: Fast to start up, Portable, Lightweight

 ## ECS - Cluster Mode